Defining “Reasonable Security” Standards: Understanding Current Cybersecurity Threats, Data Transfers Rules, and AI Compliance with Data Privacy Laws

 • Cyber risk assessment in transactions and vendor management

-Most of the DOJ Rule went into effect on April 8, 2025, but, on April 11, 2025, the DOJ granted a grace period for compliance with the parts of the DOJ Rule that ended on July 8, 2025.
-U.S. businesses have until October 6, 2025, to develop and implement a data compliance program and procedures for audits and reporting.
-Meanwhile, the U.S. state privacy law landscape continues to develop, presenting additional and sometimes related compliance challenges.
+Most of the Bulk Data Rule went into effect on April 8, 2025, but following a grace period that ended on October 6, 2025, U.S. organizations are expected to comply, including by developing and implementing a data compliance program and procedures for audits and reporting.
+Meanwhile, the U.S. state data protection law landscape continues to develop, presenting additional and sometimes related compliance challenges.

 Key topics to be discussed:

-• Determining when data and a data transaction are in scope for the DOJ Rule
+• Determining when data and a data transaction are in scope for the Bulk Data Rule

 • Evaluating covered data transactions as prohibited or restricted